Gregor Robertson (politician): Coalition for High Ambition Multilevel Partnerships

 In 2024, the Global Covenant of Mayors, with support from Bloomberg Philanthropies, appointed Robertson as a special envoy in the Coalition for High Ambition Multilevel Partnerships (CHAMP).

+Federal politics

 2025 federal election

 On March 23, 2025, Robertson announced his candidacy as the Liberal Party candidate for the newly established Vancouver Fraserview—South Burnaby riding in the 2025 federal election.
 On April 28, 2025, Robertson won the seat with 52.3% of the vote, defeating Conservative candidate Avi Nayyar.
 The Liberal Party recorded its best performance in the province in decades.

+Carney government

-Subsequently, on May 13, 2025, he was appointed by Prime Minister Mark Carney as the Minister of Housing and Infrastructure and also Minister responsible for Pacific Economic Development Canada.
+On May 13, 2025, he was appointed by Prime Minister Mark Carney as the Minister of Housing and Infrastructure and also Minister responsible for Pacific Economic Development Canada.
 Robertson thus became one of the few Canadian politicians to have served at all three levels of government.

+In September 2025, Build Canada Homes (BCH), a new federal housing agency overseen by Robertson, was launched with $13 billion in funding towards affordable housing programs focused on public lands and modular construction.
+By June 2026, BCH reported commitments for more than 11,000 new homes, and signed agreements with British Columbia, Quebec, New Brunswick, Nova Scotia, Nunavut, Yukon, and the City of Ottawa to build affordable homes.
+BCH is part of the federal government's strategy to accelerate housing construction and build 500,000 homes annually.
+In October 2025, Robertson stated this goal is ambitious and could take a decade to achieve.
+Robertson does not believe housing prices need to decrease and sees supply as the main issue.

+In November 2025, Robertson announced the Build Communities Strong Fund (BCSF) to support housing-enabling infrastructure, including transit, roads, hospitals, colleges, and community facilities.
+BCSF was launched in April 2026 with $51 billion earmarked over 10 years, followed by $3 billion annually thereafter.
+In June 2026, the federal government announced a partnership between BCSF and Canada Public Transit Fund (CPTF) to invest $10 billion in community infrastructure in Quebec over 10 years.

+In March 2026, a partnership between Canada and Ontario to remove HST and reduce development charges was announced.
+At that time, Robertson stated, “Our government’s key investments in infrastructure and housing will help remove barriers to homebuilding and home ownership.”

+In June 2026, a joint federal-provincial plan, funded through BCH, was announced to acquire and convert more than 2,200 unsold, vacant condominium units in British Columbia into affordable rent-to-own homes.
+Robertson defended the plan against criticism that it amounted to a developer bailout, arguing that the units would be purchased below market value and would help families get into homes more quickly.